 Support and participate in HCAO national and state campaigns and legislative action.

-Conduct educational efforts.
+Conduct educational initiatives and trainings.

 Obtain endorsements from groups and individuals.